kiesraad/abacus/README.md

 Copyright © 2024 Kiesraad.
 Licensed under the EUPL-1.2 or later, except where indicated otherwise:

-- Fonts in `frontend/public/font` are licensed under the SIL Open Font License version 1.1 (OFL v1.1).
+- Fonts in `frontend/static/font` and `backend/templates/fonts` are licensed under
+  the SIL Open Font License version 1.1 (OFL v1.1).
 - The files `frontend/app/msw-mock-api.ts` and `frontend/app/test/unit/server.ts`
   are licensed under the Mozilla Public License v2.0 (MPL 2.0).